2008 California Proposition 1A: Background

 The proposition was put before voters by the state legislature.
 It was originally to appear on the 2004 state election ballot, but was delayed to the 2006 state election because of budgetary concerns raised by Governor Arnold Schwarzenegger.
 In January 2006, the Governor omitted the initial funds for the project from his $222.6 billion Public Works Bond for the next 10 years.
 The Governor did include $14.3 million in the 2006-07 budget for the California High-Speed Rail Authority, enough for it to begin some preliminary engineering and detailed study.
 The proposition was delayed again from 2006 to 2008 to avoid competition with a large infrastructure bond, Proposition 1B, which passed in 2006.

 The original proposition would have appeared in the 2008 general election as Proposition 1, but the state legislature enacted Assembly Bill 3034, which replaced that measure with an updated proposal called Proposition 1A.
 The updated measure included an additional funding requirement and oversight.

 Provisions

 The law allocates $9.95 billion to the California High-Speed Rail Authority.
 Of that sum, $9 billion will be used to construct the core segments of the rail line from San Francisco to the Los Angeles area and the rest will be spent on improvements to local railroad systems that will connect locations away from the high-speed rail mainline to the high-speed system.
+Prop 1A required the California High-Speed Rail Authority to "seek private and other public funds to cover the remaining costs."
 The project also requires federal matching funds, since the $9.95 billion bond covers only part of the estimated cost of the initial core segment.
 The money will be raised through general obligation bonds that are paid off over a period of 30 years.